 MESSAGE–ID FORENSICS – Dig into the Hidden Artifacts

 RFC 2822, the internet email address format states that each email must have a globally unique identifier.
 This unique identifier is termed as Message-ID or Client-ID which is an integral part of the email header.
 The RFC 2822 has also defined the syntax of message-ID which looks similar to the normal email address.

-Two email messages cannot pursue the same message-ID.
-FQDN (Fully Qualified Domain Name) represents the globally unique MTA (Mail Transfer Agent) that gives the unique message-ID to for each email message.
+Two email messages cannot pursue the same message ID.
+FQDN (Fully Qualified Domain Name) represents the globally unique MTA (Mail Transfer Agent) that gives the unique message-ID to each email message.
 The combination of date and time with process ID and some random numbers makes it unique for a particular MTA.
-The image is shown below clearly shows the structure of an email header along with the position of Message-ID (Blue font).
+The image shown below clearly shows the structure of an email header along with the position of Message-ID (Blue font).

-Let’s call the first part as #X that is given as (abcdefg) before the “@” symbol.
+Let’s call the first part #X which is given as (abcdefg) before the “@” symbol.
 The second part is given as (xyz.com) after the “@” Let’s call it as #Y section.
 Let’s consider it as #X.#Y